Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Preliminaries

 \begin{theorem} \begin{enumerate}[label=(\roman*)] \item $\Ssing$ is a support of $\Msing$;

 \item $|\RR\setminus \BLW|=0$;

 \item $D$ is a density of $\Mac$ on $\BLW$ w.r.t. \ $|\cdot|$. \end{enumerate} \end{theorem}

-So, this theorem shows that controlling of the boundary limits of the matrix Weyl function allows to get a lot of detailed information about the spectral matrix measure of $J$ and of its sing. and a.c. parts.
+So, this result shows that controlling the boundary limits of the matrix Weyl function allows to get a lot of detailed information about the spectral matrix measure of $J$ and of its sing. and a.c. parts.
+Theorem~\ref{ThdensM} can be ``translated'' into the operator spectral language in the form as follows (see \cite{Weyl} subsection 5.4 for the proof).